akorn/zfsbackup/README.md

 This approach has the virtue of relative simplicity.
 However, from a success or failure perspective it's all or nothing.

-*With* sub-sources, it's somewhat more complicated but allows better re-use of partial configurations (such as `exclude` files), as well as skipping traversal of sub-filesystems that haven't changed since the last backup:
+*With* subsources, it's somewhat more complicated but allows better re-use of partial configurations (such as `exclude` files), as well as skipping traversal of sub-filesystems that haven't changed since the last backup:

  * Have a single `sources.d` directory on the client for the entire subtree.
    * Create the `recursive-snapshot` flag file and use `create-and-mount-snapshot` as a pre-client script to create a recursive snapshot before the backup.